 Your website visitors are looking for a reason to leave.

-In fact, most visitors leave web pages in about 10-to-20 seconds.
-Web pages with an effective value proposition will hold visitor attention a lot longer.
+In fact, most visitors leave web pages in 15 seconds or less.
+Web pages with an effective value proposition will hold visitors’ attention longer.

-Weibull is a reliability metric that’s used to analyze and predict the time-to-failure in components.
+Weibull is a reliability metric used to analyze and predict the time-to-failure in components.

 Let’s say you replace a spare part in a random piece of equipment.
 A Weibull analysis predicts when you’ll have to replace that specific part again.
 Doesn’t sound all that helpful, does it?

 Replace “component failure” with “visitors leaving web pages,” and it becomes very helpful.

 Here’s what scientists learned after analyzing hundreds of thousands of web pages.

 - Positive Aging: The longer a component is used, the more likely it is to fail.

 - Negative Aging: The longer a component is used, the less likely it is to fail.